 The Phoenix has three wheelchair bays in the back row of the cinema that can be booked in person or over the phone at Reception (not available for online bookings).
 We also have extra space at the front of the cinema for additional wheelchairs if necessary.
 Please make staff aware when booking your tickets if you require a wheelchair space, or a seat in the back row due to other mobility issues.
 A disabled toilet is available in the cinema foyer.

 A hearing loop is installed in the cinema auditorium and is active during most cinema shows.
-During some events this may need to be switched off to prevent interference with microphones or other equipment - please ask a member of cinema staff if you have any queries about this.
+Please switch your hearing aid to the 'T' setting to use this service.
+During some events the hearing loop may need to be switched off to prevent interference with microphones or other equipment - please ask a member of cinema staff if you have any queries about this.

-Independent, foreign language and classic films, documentaries, art house and world cinema - the Phoenix Fringe committee choose two films a month, giving everyone an opportunity to see these high quality movies on the big screen.
+Independent, foreign language and classic films, documentaries, art house and world cinema – our Fringe strand gives everyone the opportunity to see these quality movies on the big screen!
 Click here to see what films are coming up.

-These screenings are of English language films with English subtitles for the hard of hearing.
+These screenings have descriptive subtitles for the hard of hearing on screen, that are visible to all.
 The films shown are the same as on regular cinema schedule, but with the addition of subtitles for dialogue and other sound effects, such as (music), (wind and rain) or (door opens).